dschaefer/eclipse-two/architecture.md

 - Reuse an existing editor.
 For now choose Monaco.
 Switch to something else if it's better
 - Allow for registering other editors, mostly graphical for different file types
   - e.g. link script editor that shows the memory layout graphically
+- It's been difficult to decide what to use for an app framework.
+Here's what I considered
+  - Web Components, or at least custom elements.
+    - Very hard to use.
+    - Want to get this up and running quickly.
+  - Angular 2
+    - Certainly a lot of buzz.
+Complete framework.
+Google.
+    - But is it really that popular yet, will it be?
+  - React
+    - Have some experience with React.
+    - Our main wish is to provide a collection of reusable components
+    - Popularity is rising.
+Tools are mature.
+    - JSX is weird, but I think we need a template language anyway.
+As good as any.
+- React
+  - To start, we'll use React.
+  - Use react-bootstrap to get bootstrap.
+  - Build with babel directly.
+Don't need to minimize during development.
+  - Use flow for type checking.
+  - Typescript would be nice, but React seems pretty against it.
+And even then what does it's future really hold?